Sahanwaz01/First-project/README.md

 <!-- if we want to add html file then we write git add index.html -->
-It shows all git hub syntax for push the code we can change any syntax in remote as well as on profile
+It shows all git hub syntax for push the code we can change any syntax in remote as well as on profile based on the git syntax we can also request pull and push the code